NolanNich/CreditRisk/README.md

 # CreditRisk

-This respository contains all the stages in a basic data science life cycle.
-We break it down into 3 stages: Data cleaning, Feature preparation and the machine learning algorithm.
+This respository contains three of the main stages in a basic data science life cycle: Data cleaning, Feature preparation and the machine learning algorithm prediction.
 We will be working with data from Lending Club, an online marketplace that matches lenders with borrowers.
 A borrower species a certain amount, which along with a number of other factors, contributes to an interest rate that Lending Club assigns to them.
 Lenders must then decide if this interest rate justifies the investment.
 Obviously, lenders will seek a larger interest rate to offset a loan to a borrower who seems less likely to pay back on time.

 We imagine ourselves as a conservative investor, who wants to use a machine learning algorithm to classify borrowers that will pay back the loan or not.
 For this purpose, we will use a logistic regression algorithm.